Spain's Major Airports & Air Travel

 Spanish airport security

-As we all now know security measures in most countries has been increased due to the present climate.
+As we all now know airport security measures has increased substantially over the past 15 years.
 The EU has adopted new security regulations regarding the transportation of liquids in hand luggage.
-The new regulations, effective as from November 2006, are for all EU airports, as well as those in Norway, Iceland and Switzerland.
+The new regulations which came into effect in November 2006, effect all EU airports, as well as those in Norway, Iceland and Switzerland.
 This means that, at security checkpoints, you and your hand luggage must be checked for liquids in addition to other prohibited articles.
 However, the new rules do not limit the liquids that you can buy at shops located beyond the point where you show your boarding pass or on-board an aircraft operated by an EU airline.

-The national Spanish security forces and privately contracted security companies ensure passenger safety al all Spanish airports.
+The national Spanish security forces and privately contracted security companies ensure passenger safety at all Spanish airports.
 The security forces include the national police, civil guard, regional police and local municipal police.

 All passengers are required to follow the following procedures and rules when it comes to boarding an aircraft.

-- All passengers accessing boarding areas must pass through a security control by walking through a metal detector arch and passing their hand baggage and any other objects they may be carrying through X-ray screening equipment.
+- All passengers accessing boarding areas must pass through a security control point metal detector and passing their hand baggage and any other objects they may be carrying through X-ray screening equipment.

 - In line with European Union regulations, extra safety measures are in place at all Spanish airports to reinforce the safety of passengers and flights without affecting the overall quality of service.
 These measures include the inspection of 100% of checked-in luggage and random manual inspections of passengers and hand luggage.